JenYungchuang/learngit/readme.md

-git is a version contral system
+git is a distributed version contral system
 Git is free software